CyberAMS/CarND-Behavioral-Cloning-P3/180825_StAn_Behavioral_Cloning_writeup.md

 # modellayoutpicfilename : picture file in which model layout will be stored
 # modellayoutpicfileext  : file extension for picture file in which model layout will be stored
 # sMP                    : object containing model parameters that define the model layout
-# bdisplay               : boolean for 'display information'
-# bdebug                 : boolean for 'debug generator'

     # define Keras model
     model = Sequential()